+Once the user has been authenticated and signed in, the application opens to a home page with several options: taking images, uploading images from camera roll, refreshing, or choosing a patient identifier.
+To take an image in real-time through the application, the user should click the "Take Image \Prendre une photo\" button on the home page.
 If the image exists on the camera roll, the user can upload the image through the "+" icon on the home page.
 After choosing the image to upload or taking the image, an alert will appear to enter the patient identifier and choose the type of record.
 After the information is entered, the images are stored in an AWS database, S3.
-This year's team acquired funding for AWS from the Center for Global Inquiry & Innovation at the University of Virginia and created an S3 bucket for the storage of the flowsheet's images.
+This year's team acquired funding for AWS from the Center for Global Inquiry & Innovation at the University of Virginia and created an S3 bucket for the storage of the flowsheets images.
 Each patient has their own folder within the S3 bucket.
 Server-side encryption with AWS-managed AWS Server Side Encryption-S3 (SSE-S3) keys utilize the 256-bit Advanced Encryption Standard (AES-256), which is one of the strongest block ciphers available and ensures data security.
 When the image is successfully loaded, an alert will appear indicating the image has been successfully uploaded.

-3. Risk Notification
+Risk Notification

 Once the record is uploaded into the S3 bucket, an AWS Lambda function will trigger the execution of the machine learning python scripts to analyze the image and determine if the systolic blood pressure (SBP) and diastolic blood pressure (DBP) are within the appropriate range.
 For the patient to be at risk of hypotension, the SBP value must be under 70 mmHG for 5 or more minutes or the DBP must be under 30 mmHg for 5 or more minutes.
-If any of the aforementioned conditions are met, the email risk notification will alert the user that the patient is at risk of hypotension.
-On the other hand, if the conditions are not met, the email risk notification will alert the user that the patient is not at risk of hypotension.
+If any of the aforementioned conditions are met, the email risk notification will alert the application is the ability to upload from the camera roll. user that the patient is at risk of hypotension.
+On the other Previously, the only manner in which the user could upload a hand, if the conditions are not met, the email risk notification will alert the user that the patient is not at risk of hypotension.
 The email notification will, on average, be sent to the user within 2 minutes of the user uploading the image.